simulation-comparison/scdb-ri/comparisons/20251015-energy-conservation/egsnrc/readme.md

 ## 6. Scoring

-Scoring is carried out using the EGSnrc ausgab object `dose_scoring_object`.
+Scoring is carried out using the EGSnrc `egs_dose_scoring` ausgab object.
 While the volume of the egs_space scoring region is unbounded, its mass is arbitrarily set to unity to allow the dose scoring object to work as expected, computing a (fictitious) dose.
-This comparison tracks the total energy deposited, which is output by the `dose_scoring_object`.
+This comparison tracks the total energy deposited, which is output by the `egs_dose_scoring`.
 Here is a sample output showing the relevant energy deposited by incident particle.

 ```text